 The Cu fertilization with different levels significantly reduced the Fe content in leaves at flowering stage compared to the control.
 Similar result was reported by Brar and Sekhon (1978) who stated that the translocation of Fe from stem to leaves was affected by excess Cu.
 Excess Cu in soil may path to Fe chlorosis in crop plants and thereby affecting the productivity of rice crop (Alva and Chen 1995).
-Previous results have also revealed that excess Cu has very routinely accredited to an obtrusion with Fe metabolism.
+Previous results have also revealed that the excess Cu has very routinely accredited to an obtrusion with Fe metabolism.
 Ouzounidou (1994) and Kim et al., (1978) reported that excess of heavy metals may interrupt with normal Fe metabolism and thus obvious to induce physiological Fe deficiency.
 However Fe content in grain and straw at harvest stage with respect to different Cu levels increased up to 1.5 kg Cu ha-1 and decreased significantly with higher Cu level (2.5 and 3.0 kg ha-1).

 Total Zinc (Figure 7)